rust-gamedev/rust-gamedev.github.io/content/news/038/index.md

 by @RobDavenport is a WASM-powered fantasy console focused on building multiplayer neo-retro games.

-Gamercade has launched their first officla release!
+Gamercade has launched their first official release!
 Version `0.1.0` has all of the functions and features need to start building awesome single- and multi-player games: input, graphics, audo, networking, and more.
 [The full release article][Gamercade-Release] goes into higher detail about